LimeChain/hashport-validator/docs/integration.md

 txHash | Transaction hash of the `burn` or `burnWithPermit` transactions logIndex | Index of the burn event in the transaction receipt

-Example format: TODO
+Example format: `0x00cf6cbfbfd1f48dbcdef5cf2ce982085422434ce9a8fd21246cb2f39de8a94a-14`

-TODO add info on what is the response from the Validator API
+If the transfer is not processed yet, the response will be `404`. if the transfer has been processed, and the funds have been transferred, the `ScheduledTransaction ID` is returned.
+Using the Scheduled Transaction ID, users can query the Mirror node and see the details of the transfer